4pplet/waffling60/README.md

 - Split space
 - ISO and ANSI
 - On solder version: Switch rotation is only with LED facing south.
-**- On hot swap version: Switch rotation is North, south and 90 degree, make sure to check so this will not cause keycap issues for you.**
+- **On hot swap version: Switch rotation is North, south and 90 degree, make sure to check so this will not cause keycap issues for you.**

 ## Layout support:
 ![alt text](./readme-images/layout_support.jpg "Layout support")